Gilles Mbang Ondo

-Gilles shares a dual-citizenship between Gabon and France.
-His younger brother, Loïc Mbang Ondo plays for Icelandic club, Kórdrengir.

 Club career

 Youth career

-Born in Libreville, Gabon, Gilles, when he was 10 months old, moved along with his family to Paris, France.
+Born in Libreville, Gabon, Mbang Ondo, when he was 10 months old, moved along with his family to Paris, France.
 He began his footballing career in 1995 at the age of 9 with Sens-based, FC Sens.
 In 1999, he moved back to Paris where he began playing for the Paris Saint-Germain Academy till 2003.
 He then moved to Auxerre, where he played for the U-18 and U-21 teams of Ligue 1 club, AJ Auxerre.
 He also made an appearance for the Auxerre-based club's reserve squad in the 2005–06 season of Championnat de France Amateur and helped his side secure the 3rd position in the Group A of the competition.

-Eisenstadt
+SC Eisenstadt

-Gilles first moved out of France in 2007 to Austria where on 1 July 2007, he signed a six-month contract with Austrian Regional League club, SC Eisenstadt.
+Mbang Ondo first moved out of France in 2007 to Austria where on 1 July 2007, he signed a six-month contract with Austrian Regional League club, SC Eisenstadt.
 He scored 4 goals in 13 appearances in the 2007–08 season of the Austrian Regional League for the Eisenstadt-based club.